dn9z/workout-progress-tracker/README.md

 - Track workout progress with charts rendered in Chart.js

+- Dynamic Dashboard, showing total numbers for different types, recent activity and all-time highlights

 - Get overwiew on workouts with FullCalendar

-- Dynamic Dashboard, showing total numbers for different types, recent activity and all-time highlights

-- Navigate workouts in a comprehensive list component
+- Navigate workouts in a comprehensive infinite-scroll list component

 - Avatar upload with multer